Freedom From Smoking®

 The American Lung Association's Freedom From Smoking® program is for individuals who are ready to quit smoking now.
 Because most people know that smoking is dangerous to their health, the program focuses almost exclusively on how to quit, not why to quit.
 If you're still wondering if you are truly ready to quit smoking, take the American Lung Association online quiz.

-Join us at the Healthpark for both the information session and class.
-Call 270-688-3291 to register now.
+Join us at the Healthpark for both the information session and class. to register, call 270-688-3291 or sign up on the form below.

 How Does Freedom From Smoking® Work?